solid-o/docs/serialization-component.md

 It is mostly by framework integrations during response processing.

-?> [Serialization section](./serialization.md) contains more information and recommendation on data serialization

 All the adapters implement `Solido\Serialization\SerializerInterface`, which exposes only the `serialize` method.
 The `serialize` method three parameters: